Stories

 Here's my scenario.

 In the not-too-distant future, we realize that life on our planet is ending.
 Planning for years for this inevitability, we have found the perfect planet - slightly larger than Earth, with an oxygen-nitrogen atmosphere, plant life, and abundant water.
 It is near enough to its star to be warm enough for comfort.
 Using a newly discovered space travel technology, we will be able to get there in a little over 100 years.
 Genetic research has produced humans from gene sequencing and cell differentiation technologies for many years.
 The International community has collected genetic materials from the plants, animals, and people of their choosing.
-The AI and Robot Revolution have produced the necessary infrastructure to birth, raise, feed, and educate these new humans once they arrive in their new home.
+The AI and Robot Revolution have produced the necessary infrastructure to birth, raise, feed, and educate these new humans once they arrive in their new homeworld.

 The ARK Project will carry the last, best hope and the history of the human race to the new planet, Earth-2.

-Maybe a more realistic scenario is to build an O'Neill Habitat somewhere in the Solar System where humans can wait out a disaster until the Earth heals.
+A more realistic scenario is to build an O'Neill Habitat somewhere in the Solar System where humans can wait out a disaster until the Earth heals.
 Picture an Ark floating in Earth's orbit while the waters recede, plants grow, the rainforests take over farmland, the animals go unhunted, and the seas replenish themselves.

 Far-fetched?